kaist-dmlab/TFAS/README.md

-# TimesNAS
+# TFAS
-This is the official implementation of the ***Time Series-Aware Zero-Shot Neural Architecture Search for General Time-Series Analysis*** paper _Under Review_ by Neural Networks
+This is the official implementation of the ***Zero-Shot NAS for General Time-Series Analysis with Time-Frequency Aware Scoring*** paper _Under Review_ by ECML PKDD 2025 (Journal Track)
 <!-- [[Paper]()]] -->

 ## Abstract
 Designing effective neural networks from scratch for various time-series analysis tasks, such as activity recognition, fault detection, and traffic forecasting, is time-consuming and heavily relies on human labor.
-This paper thereby aims to answer the following question: how to build a unified zero-shot neural architecture search framework that effectively designs neural ar- chitectures for a variety of tasks and input time series?
-However, building a universal framework for different tasks comes with challenges.
-First, we need a unified backbone search space that performs well across diverse analysis tasks.
-Second, we need a time series-aware zero-shot proxy that consistently correlates with the downstream performance across different characteristics of time-series datasets.
-To address these challenges, for the first time, we propose a framework for general Time-series analysis with zero-shot Neural Architecture Search named TimesNAS.
-TimesNAS extends a state-of-the-art foundation model into a two- level search space and enhances a zero-shot proxy by exploiting decomposed time-series properties.
-Empirically, we show that the architectures found by TimesNAS gain improvement up to 23.6% over state-of-the-art hand-crafted baselines in five mainstream time-series data mining tasks, including short- and long-term forecasting, classification, anomaly detection, and imputation.
+To reduce the reliance on human labor, recent studies adopt neural architecture search (NAS) to design neural networks for time series automatically.
+Still, existing NAS frameworks for time series only focus on one specific analysis, such as forecasting and classification, with expensive search methods.
+This paper therefore aims to build a unified zero-shot NAS framework that effectively searches neural architectures for a variety of tasks and time-series data.
+However, to build a general framework for different tasks, we need a zero-shot proxy that consistently correlates with the downstream performance across different characteristics of time-series datasets.
+To address these challenges, we propose a zero-shot NAS framework with novel Time-Frequency Aware Scoring for general time-series analysis, named TFAS.
+To incorporate TFAS into existing foundation time-series models, we adopt time-frequency decomposition methods and introduce the concept of augmented architecture to the foundation models.
+This augmented architecture enables the zero-shot proxy to be aware of the decomposed time and frequency information, resulting a more accurate estimation of downstream performance for particular datasets.
+Empirically, we show that the architectures found by TFAS gain improvement of up to 23.6% over state-of-the-art hand-crafted baselines in five mainstream time-series data mining tasks, including short- and long-term forecasting, classification, anomaly detection, and imputation.

 ## Benchmark Datasets
 | **Downstream Analysis Tasks** | **Benchmarks** | **Evaluation Metrics** | **Series Length** |